aembke/fred.rs/CONTRIBUTING.md

 The `Multiplexer` struct stores the following state:

 * A connection map that maps server IDs to `Framed` sinks, or just one `Framed` sink when connected to a centralized Redis deployment.
 * A map that maps server IDs to a queue of in-flight commands (`VecDeque<RedisCommand>`).
 This is a different map/queue because it has different locking requirements than the connection map.
+This is the only lock that should see any real contention, but it is a requirement to implement pipelining.
 * A [broadcast](https://docs.rs/tokio/1.9.0/tokio/sync/broadcast/index.html) sender used to broadcast connection issues from either the reader or writer half of the socket.
 * An instance of a `ClusterKeyCache` used to route commands to specific nodes in the cluster, if necessary.
 * An `Arc<RedisClientInner>`, used to communicate messages back to the client when a connection dies, state changes, pubsub messages are received, etc.